 Instructions

-- Preheat oven to 450° F. with rack in centre of oven.
+• Preheat oven to 450° F. (non-convection/not fan-assisted) with the rack in the centre of the oven.
 Lightly brush a baking sheet with olive oil.
 Set aside.

-- Meanwhile, combine sauce ingredients in a microwave-proof bowl (or in a small saucepan).
+• Meanwhile, combine the sauce ingredients in a microwave-proof bowl (or in a small saucepan).
 Set aside.

-- Test salmon for done-ness (use a fork to see if it flakes).
+• After 15 minutes in the oven, test the salmon for doneness (use a fork to see if it flakes).
 Thicker salmon cuts may need another 3-5 minutes.

-- When salmon is almost done, place sauce in microwave for one minute.
-Stir to combine.
+• When the salmon is almost done, place the sauce in the microwave for one minute (or turn the heat on under the saucepan).
+Stir to combine well.

-- Remove salmon, bok choy and orange slices to a serving platter.
-Spoon warm sauce over salmon and drizzle a bit on the bok choy as well, if you like.
+• Remove the salmon, bok choy and orange slices to a serving platter.
+Spoon the warm sauce over the salmon and drizzle a bit onto the bok choy as well, if you like.

 Notes